Content or SEO audit – Which one and Why do we need it?

 Content audit is your best helper when it comes to analysing your website.

 The second phase of an audit is the most important one – the analysis itself.
 Here, you will get the entire content reviewed against a set of predefined elements of a content strategy plan.
 The strategist will assess the overall site’s content, structure and many other factors that will lead him/her to make a set of recommendations about whether you should leave, improve, merge, remove, or consolidate it.

-It normally informs and/or instructs you to:
+This will normally inform and/or instructs you to:

 - Merge old content due to its duplication

 - Delete obsolete content (no longer in use or could dammage content)

 - Discover content gap opportunities

 - Pages readability/ scannability of (Titles, topic sentences, headers, bullets points..)

 - You are about to redesign your website